User-friendly option that takes care of common household ant colonies.

 Since ants originally have their anthills and colonies outside, keeping them out is the best strategy.
 Getting rid of them after they’ve made their way inside is harder.
 Once ants have gotten inside and let others in their colony know how to get there, your troubles are just beginning.

 Ant killers come in the form of repellents and non-repellents, both of which can get ants out of the home.
 These products may be sprays, baits, or traps — and using them in conjunction can help put a stop to the infestation.
-The strength and active ingredients vary from one product to the next, so it is important to research an ant killer before you buy.
+The strength and active ingredients vary from one product to the next, so researching an ant killer before you buy one is important.

 Before you choose an indoor ant killer, you should take a look at what kind of infestation you are dealing with so you can purchase a product that will work quickly and effectively.